Cleaning & Disinfecting Information

 UV-C sanitizing lights at WeBeFit Personal Training Center.

-Customers who are sick are not charged a cancellation fee and they can re-schedule whenever they're better.
+Customers who are sick are never charged a cancellation fee and they can re-schedule whenever they're better.

 By following all these procedures, we are trying to prevent the virus from coming in.
-If it does come in, we're letting it passively die on the copper and killing it actively with isopropyl alcohol and UV lights.
+If it does come in, we're letting it passively die on the antimicrobial surfaces and killing it actively with isopropyl alcohol, high air exchanges and UV lights.

 All our previous cleaning and disinfection procedures will continue.
 These procedures are above and beyond what we've done in the past.

 (1) The average number of viral particles needed to establish an infection is known as the infectious dose.
 We don’t know what this is for covid-19 yet, but given how rapidly the disease is spreading, it is likely to be relatively low – in the region of a few hundred or thousand particles, says Willem van Schaik at the University of Birmingham, UK.

 NewScientist - Does a high viral load or infectious dose make covid-19 worse?

 HEALTH 27 March 2020 - By Linda Geddes

 (2) Journal of the American Medical Association - SARS-CoV-2 Infection Among Community Health Workers in India Before and After Use of Face Shields https://jamanetwork.com/journals/jama/fullarticle/2769693